 All assignments will be provided on this page.

 All assignments are due at 11:55PM on the due date, unless otherwise specified.

 Unless otherwise stated, assignments are to be done individually.
 You may use your text, course notes, and any other reference material (such as C reference books, C reference web pages, or Unix man pages).
+You may not use any AI-based tools, including, but not limited to, ChatGPT, GitHub Copilot, and TabNine, for any purpose in this course.
 You may discuss assignment problems, general strategies, or algorithms with other students in the course.
 However, you may not collaborate on the implementation of those strategies or algorithms and you must write all of your own code.
-You may not obtain any code from any source, aside from code provided as a part of the course.
+You may not obtain any code from any source, aside from code provided as a part of this course in this semester.
 You may not consult solutions from prior semesters of this course or from similar courses at other universities.
 For assignments that allow work to be done in groups, you may work within your group however you see fit, but otherwise this policy applies to the entire group as if it were an individual.

 All students will be given 3 slip days to use throughout the semester.
 When you use a slip day, you will receive up to 24 additional hours to complete the assignment.
-You may use these slip days in any way you see fit (3 days on one assignment, 1 day each on 3 assignments, etc.).
+You may use these slip days in any way you see fit (3 days on one assignment, or 1 day each on 3 assignments, etc.).
 On group projects, each student in the group must use a slip day in order to extend the deadline for the assignment.

 Other than slip days, no extensions will be given unless there are exceptional circumstances (such as severe sickness, not because you have too much other work).
 Such extensions must be requested and approved by the instructor (via e-mail, phone, or in person) before the due date for the assignment.
 Last minute requests are likely to be denied.

 Part of the grade given for all of the assignments in this class is assigned based on code style.
 A comprehensive style guide for this course can be found here.